Ludington man dies as result of two-vehicle crash Thursday

 RIVERTON TWP. — One person was killed and another injured Thursday night in a two-vehicle accident in Riverton Township.

-Killed as a result of the accident was John Shannon Sayles, 42, of Ludington.
+John Shannon Sayles, 42, of Ludington was killed as a result of the accident.

 Injured was Jennifer Ann Ely, 55, of Pentwater.
-She was transported by Life EMS to Spectrum Health Ludington with non-life threatening injuries.
+She was transported by Life EMS to Spectrum Health Ludington with non-life-threatening injuries.

-Mason County Sheriff deputies were called to the scene at 7:23 p.m.
+Mason County Sheriff’s Office deputies were called to the scene at 7:23 p.m.
 They report the accident occurred when a 2009 Jeep Wrangler, driven by Sayles, failed to stop at the stop sign at the intersection of Kinney and Stiles roads.

 Authorities say that Sayles was not wearing a seatbelt while Ely was belted in her vehicle.
-He was pronouned dead at the scene.
-No drugs or alcohol were a factor with Ely deputies say and toxicology tests are pending on Sayles.
+He was pronounced dead at the scene.
+Deputies say drugs were not a factor with Ely, and toxicology tests are pending for Sayles.

 The accident remains under investigation by the sheriff’s office.
 Assisting deputies at the scene were members of the Custer and Riverton fire departments and Life EMS.